texel-org/color/README.md

 // map the input OKLCH to the R,G,B space (sRGB or DisplayP3) const rgb = gamutMapOKLCH(oklch, gamut);

-// get a CSS color string
-const color = serialize(rgb, gamut.space);
+// get a CSS color string for your output space const color = serialize(rgb, gamut.space);

 // draw color to a Canvas2D context